kranzuft/nodlim_old/acknowledgements.md

 <hr>

-Acknowledgements my be provided for the hard work of several open source projects used to create this website.
-Without them, this project would have probably died at the planning stage.
+Acknowledgements must be provided for the hard work of several open source projects used to create this website.
+Without them, this project would not exist.

 ## [Jekyll][jekyll-web] Site Generator